-Investments for which there is no ready market are valued at fair value as estimated by management.
+Investments for which there is not an actively traded market are valued at fair value as estimated by management.
 In estimating fair value, management takes into consideration valuations reported to the University by the investment partnerships, the nature of the investments, current market conditions and other factors that the University considers relevant.
-The University's interests in limited partnerships such as private equity, hedge funds, and real estate funds are generally reported at the University's ownership interests net asset value in the funds reported by the fund managers, unless it is probable that all or a portion of the investment will be sold for an amount different from the estimated fair value.
-As of June 30, 2017 and 2016, the University had no plans to sell investments at amounts different from the estimated fair value of investments in limited partnerships.
-Because of those investments may differ from the values that would have been used had a ready market existed for such investments or if the investments were realized, and the differences could be material.
+The University's interests in limited partnerships such as private equity, hedge funds, and real estate funds are generally reported at the University's ownership interests net asset value (NAV) in the funds reported by the fund managers, unless it is probable that all or a portion of the investment will be sold for an amount different from the estimated fair value.
+As of June 30, 2018 and 2017, the University had no plans to sell investments at amounts different from the estimated fair value of investments in limited partnerships.
+Because of inherent uncertainty of valuation in the absence of readily ascertainable market values, the estimated values of those investments may differ from the values that would have been used had a ready market existed for such investments or if the investments were realized, and the differences could be material.
 Such investments are, by their nature, generally considered to be long-term investments and are not intended to be liquidated on a short-term basis.